Villahermosa

-Coined "La Esmeralda del Sureste" (The Emerald of the Southeast), Villahermosa is a modern city with history dating back to the early 1500s.
-Its natural resources like cacao, sugarcane, bananas, tobacco, rice, and hardwoods has made Villahermosa attractive to domestic investors.
-The city has become a hub for oil and gas operations in Southern Mexico and is referred to as the “Energy City of Mexico.”
-The most recent oil finding at the Ogarrio oil field, just 107 km west of Villahermosa, make it an important city in the production of hydrocarbon.
+Coined La Esmeralda del Sureste ("The Emerald of the Southeast"), Villahermosa is a modern city with history dating back to the early 1500s.
+Its natural resources like cacao, sugarcane, bananas, tobacco, rice, and hardwood trees have made Villahermosa attractive to domestic investors.
+The city has become a hub for oil and gas operations in Southern Mexico and is referred to as the "Energy City of Mexico".
+The most recent oil discovery, at the Ogarrio oil field just 107 km west of Villahermosa, make it an important city in the production of hydrocarbons.
 Commercially, the city is popular with major retailers like Liverpool, Fábricas de Fráncia, Palacio de Hierro, Walmart, City Club, Costco, Soriana, Chedraui, Comercial Mexicana and Home Depot.
 National banks Santander Mexico and Banamex serve the city's financial needs.

 Etymology

-In 1598, King Philip II named the city "Villa Hermosa of San Juan Bautista," and granted it use of a royal shield on its coat of arms which is still in use today.
-In the city's long history, its name changed many times.
-In 1916, governor Francisco J. Mújica decreed to eliminate the name of "San Juan Bautista," leaving only "Villahermosa."
+In 1598, King Philip II of Spain named the city "Villa Hermosa of San Juan Bautista", and granted it use of a royal shield on its coat of arms, which is still in use today.
+During the city's long history, its name has changed many times.
+In 1916, governor Francisco J. Múgica decreed to eliminate the name of "San Juan Bautista", leaving only "Villahermosa".

-Previous Names
+Previous names

 Throughout the city's history, Villahermosa has had many names: